top of page

 Bare Sand Island (Ngulbitjlk) Turtle Research

-Since 1989 researchers from Charles Darwin University (formally Northern Territory University) lead by Michael Guinea have been visiting the island for sea turtle research on the small important nesting population of Flatback sea turtles.
-In 1996, annual camps were established for researchers and volunteers to collect data on the ecology and biology of BSI's sea turtles.
-Over 25 years of collected data has allowed for robust estimates of population size and to observe trends making this project important for local sea turtle conservation.
+Since 1989, AusTurtle researchers have been dedicated to studying the small but significant nesting population of Flatback and Olive Ridley sea turtles on Bare Sand Island.
+In 1996, we began hosting annual camps for researchers and volunteers to gather crucial data on the ecology and biology of these remarkable creatures.
+With over 25 years of data, we’ve been able to make robust estimates of population size and observe important trends, underscoring the project’s vital role in local sea turtle conservation.

-The project was created and is still run by Dr Michael Guinea, Honorary Fellow of Charles Darwin University and President of AusTurtle Inc. With the help of AusTurtle Inc. members and volunteers this research continues to provide insights into the lives of sea turtles, their interactions with other species, and with BSI itself.
+This project was initiated and continues to be led by Dr. Michael Guinea, an Honorary Fellow of Charles Darwin University and President of AusTurtle Inc. Thanks to the tireless efforts of AusTurtle Inc. members and volunteers, our research provides invaluable insights into the lives of sea turtles, their interactions with other species, and their relationship with Bare Sand Island.

 Location

-The region does experience large tidal movements (of up to 8m) and so strong currents can occur around BSI.
-Occasionally strong winds prevail making camping on the exposed BSI uncomfortable as sands become wind blown.
-The camp is isolated with the nearest dwelling to BSI on Dum in Mirrie (an island 12km to the south) at which the Australian Bureau of Meterology has an automated weather station.
-The closest settlement is at Dundee Beach approximately 22km south of BSI.
+The region experiences significant tidal movements, with tides reaching up to 8 meters, creating strong currents around BSI.
+Occasionally, strong winds can make camping on the exposed island challenging as sands become windblown.
+The camp is truly isolated, with the nearest dwelling on Dum in Mirrie Island, 12 km to the south, where the Australian Bureau of Meteorology maintains an automated weather station.
+The closest settlement is Dundee Beach, approximately 22 km south of BSI.

 Costs, Registration and Pre-payment